kidwellj/mapping_environmental_action/mapping_draft.md

 [^1554162]:From the Transition map key, "Green pins are 'official' groups Blue pins are active communities who are connected to the Scottish Transition network Yellow pins show interest in this area"
 [^15571030]:This was calculated by calculating a 10m wide footprint for every postcode in Scotland, areas which are not within 10m of a postcode (as of May 2014) are counted as uninhabited.
-[^159142242]: Fiona Tweedia, *Ecumenical Audit: Questionnaire Findings* (2014).
-[^15914204]:See note above regarding the data used from the PointX POI database.
-Note, for our research,we filtered out religious groups not represented within the Eco-Congregation footprint.
-We discuss representation by tradition and religion further below.